 18. Makar Sankranti

-Celebrated on the 14th of January each year, this festival is one of the oldest traditions in India.
-This festival is celebrated all over India but with different names in different states.
+Celebrated in the month of January each year, this festival is one of the oldest traditions in India.
+This religiously significant day is celebrated in almost all states of India, though you will see people calling it by different names.
+If it is ‘Sankranti’ in Tamil Nadu, it becomes ‘Uttarayan’ in Gujarat.
+But the rituals and beliefs behind the religious festival are more or less the same.
 It marks the end of an inauspicious period and the start of the auspicious month.

 19. Hemis